Underneath Your Clothes: Commercial performance

 In other countries, it became a top five or a top-10 hit.
-In the United States, "Underneath Your Clothes" entered the charts at number 70 in March 2002.
+In the United States, "Underneath Your Clothes" entered the charts at number 70 on the Billboard Hot 100 in March 2002.
 In its fourth week, the song entered the top 40 at number 33, while cracking the top 20 two weeks later.
 The song eventually peaked at number nine, on the issue dated 18 May 2002 becoming her second top-10 hit on the chart.
 According to Sony Music Canada, the song has been certified as gold in the United States.
 In the United Kingdom, it reached number three, becoming her second consecutive top-three single.
-It entered "Eurochart Hot 100 Singles of 2002" at number five, while her other single "Whenever Wherever" was placed at number 2.
+It entered the Eurochart Hot 100 Singles of 2002 at number five, while her other single "Whenever Wherever" was placed at number 2.

 Music video

 Background and storyline

 American photographer Herb Ritts directed the music video for "Underneath Your Clothes", his last music video directorial effort before his death in December 2002.
 It starts with a black-and-white scene of a reporter asking Shakira how she feels about crossing over into the English-speaking music market, and the singer, ironically, answers him in Spanish.
-Shakira claimed in her "MTV Making the Video" of the song that the "Crossover" claims had been her daily bread, and that she heavily at wished for this to be included into the video.
+Shakira claimed in her MTV Making the Video special for the song that the "Crossover" claims had been her daily bread, and that she heavily at wished for this to be included into the video.
 The video illustrates her loneliness as a music artist when she goes on tour.
 Then, scenes of the singer performing the song live with her band and passionately hugging her boyfriend (played by her real-life then boyfriend Antonio de la Rúa) are shown.

 Reception

-The appearance of Antonio de la Rua in the video led to music retailer Tower Records Argentina banning sales of her albums in the country.
-The reason behind the ban was that de la Rua's father Fernando de la Rúa, who was the President of Argentina at that time, had resigned "in the midst of profound economic and political turmoil in the country", and the decision to ban sales of Shakira's albums was a "direct protest against Antonio De la Rua - not Shakira".
+The appearance of Antonio de la Rúa in the video led to music retailer Tower Records Argentina banning sales of her albums in the country.
+The reason behind the ban was that de la Rua's father Fernando de la Rúa, who was the President of Argentina at that time, had resigned "in the midst of profound economic and political turmoil in the country", and the decision to ban sales of Shakira's albums was a "direct protest against Antonio De la Rúa - not Shakira".